Gangs of Wasseypur: Marketing

 The marketing of Gangs of Wasseypur was noted for its uniqueness.
 Gamchha, a thin traditional East Indian towel was taken to Cannes, the Gangs of Wasseypur team danced on the streets wearing red gamchhas, after the Cannes Film Festival and has been making public appearances in them ever since.
 While most music launches in India happen with a big party in a 5-star banquet hall in Delhi or Mumbai, and formal announcements before the press, the music of this film, was launched in Patna.

-In another effective way of building the world of Wasseypur for the audience, a fictitious newspaper was made available online which was named Wasseypur Patrika.

-In keeping with the language and setup of the film, wall paintings instead of posters, reading Goli Nahi Marenge, Keh Ke Lenge – Gangs of Wasseypur were painted on walls across 20 cities.

 Gangs of Wasseypur mementos — The Gangs of Wasseypur team has made a memento consisting of bullets of a different era.
 While all sorts of weapons have been used in the film, this is the best thing one could give as a memento.